Director and Writer, “Cracking Cancer”

 Sharon Bartlett is an accomplished and creative storyteller with over 25 years’ experience in television news and documentary production.
 She spent eight years as a producer/director with CBC Network Television’s flagship current affairs program The Journal before becoming an independent TV producer in partnership with broadcaster Maria LeRose.
-She has been a consultant to the CBC British Columbia Region helping to develop and shape stories submitted by independent producers.
-She also is a regular story consultant to CTV.
-Her recent documentary credits in collaboration with partner Maria LeRose include Desperately Seeking Doctors, about the shortage of family doctors in Canada; Beyond Memory, the story of five people living with dementia, and a four-hour documentary series about mental illness in children and youth.
-She also directed a three-hour special for CBC called Second City: The First Family of Comedy.
-Her awards include a Canadian Gemini for Best Documentary of the Year, a Gracie Allen Award from the Foundation of American Women In Radio and Television, a Chris Award (Best of Category) from the Columbus International Film & Video Festival, several Bronze Plaques from same, and a B’Nai Brith Human Rights Award.
+Her Dreamfilm documentary credits (as director, writer and producer, in collaboration with Maria) include Desperately Seeking Doctors, Hyper Parents & Coddled Kids, Generation Boomerang, and Generation Jobless.
+Her awards include a Gemini for Best Documentary of the Year, a Gracie Allen Award from the Foundation of American Women In Radio and Television, a Chris Award (Best of Category) from the Columbus International Film & Video Festival, several Bronze Plaques from same, and a B’Nai Brith Human Rights Award.